jbruni/laravel-angular-mimosa-example/README.md

 I have **removed** lots of parts of the back-end code (business rules classes, model classes, database migrations) - so it will **not work**!
 I've only published this repository here to show how I've been doing front-end code.
 Specifically, the usage of Mimosa as build tool, and the app code structure, with related HTML + CSS + IMAGES + JS grouped together in the same folder, and having the folders organized in a way that makes sense to the application.

+The full (private) repository works - this web application is actually in production.